 The number of students graduating after four years of high school, expressed as a percentage of their cohort.
 A cohort is a class of ninth-graders beginning high school in the same academic year.

-About 87% of the 2013 cohort graduated in Essex County in 2017, slightly lower than the state.
+About 87% of the 2016 cohort graduated in Essex County in 2019, slightly lower than the state.
 This was a 10 percentage-point increase from 2006 for the county and a gain of 8 points for the state.
-Thirteen districts in the county had graduation rates of 95% or higher and two districts reported graduating 99% of students - Hamilton-Wenham School District and Whittier Regional Vocational Technical.
+Thirteen districts in the county had graduation rates of 95% or higher and one district reported graduating 99% of students - Georgetown School District.

 Students are included in the cohort based on the year they entered Grade 9.
 Students are transferred in or out of cohorts if they transfer schools.
 Students who earn a GED or Certificate of Attainment are not counted as graduates.
 Students are considered economically disadvantaged if their family participates in one or more of the following state-administered programs: the Supplemental Nutrition Assistance Program (SNAP); the Transitional Assistance for Families with Dependent Children (TAFDC); the Department of Children and Families' (DCF) foster care program; or MassHealth (Medicaid).